IntentArchitect/Docs/articles/whats-new/2023/09/index.md

 ### Blazor WebAssembly bootstrap module

 This modules bootstraps a Blazor WebAssembly project into an Intent Architect solution.
+This includes all the infrastructural setup and a functional Blazor WebAssembly sample.

 Full details available in the [documentation](https://github.com/IntentArchitect/Intent.Modules.NET/blob/development/Modules/Intent.Modules.Blazor.WebAssembly/README.md).